wonderspig/leveldbgo/README.md

 # leveldbgo
-leveldb implement  by go.just for fun
+leveldb implement  by go.  just for fun